claustrofob/Router/README.md

 ### Coordinator pattern

 Router is a good friend of Coordinator pattern.
-Check RouterAppExample for "Coordinator pattern example"
+Check RouterAppExample for "Coordinator pattern example one" and "Coordinator pattern example two"

 ```swift
 struct AppCoordinator: View {